The DPT Program is accepting applications from July 15, 2022 – May 16, 2023 for the January 2024 cohort of DPT students (graduating Class of 2026).

 Once a complete application is submitted it will be reviewed by the Admissions Committee.
 Qualified candidates will be invited to interview.
 Interviews are conducted virtually and on a rolling basis.

 The interview is designed as a two-way exchange with the goals of discussing and understanding:

 - Interprofessional collaboration

 - Work and personal experience

-Following the interview process, applicants will be notified by the DPT program of an admissions decision through email and an official decision letter will be mailed.
-Applicants may be accepted into the program prior to completion of a bachelor’s degree or required prerequisite courses, however, all admissions requirements must be met prior to matriculation into the program.
+Following the interview process, applicants will be notified by the DPT program of an admissions decision through email and an official acceptance letter will be mailed.
+Applicants may be accepted into the program prior to completion of a bachelor’s degree or required prerequisite courses.
+However, all admissions requirements must be met prior to matriculation into the program.

 The DPT program desires that students demonstrate a well-rounded, contemporary knowledge of the physical therapy profession.
 In order to demonstrate this, students must complete a minimum of 50 hours in a variety of clinical settings.
-A diversity of experience will be weighted during the application process.
+(NOTE: Due to COVID-19, the 50 hours are currently a recommendation, not a requirement.)
+While we understand that participation in physical therapy as a patient can be a valuable and life-changing experience, please note that these hours are expected to be observation (e.g., shadowing a PT), volunteer, or work experience (e.g., as an aide).
+A diversity of experiences will be considered during the application process.
 Examples of appropriate experience can include: